Skip to content

 Elliptic Curve

-Why does it need to satisfy 4a3+27b20?
+Why does 4a3+27b20 need to be satisfied?
 Because when this formula is equal to 0, it is not an elliptic curve.

 ab value conditions